 Rushing the Cooking Process

-Never try to speed up the braising by cranking up the heat to a boil.
-High heat causes the muscle fibers to seize up and toughen, which completely destroys the tender texture we want to achieve in our beef pares recipe.
+Never try to speed up the braising by cranking up the heat to a rapid boil.
+High heat causes the muscle fibers to seize up and toughen, which completely destroys the tender texture we want to achieve.
+True melting tenderness requires gentle, consistent heat over time.

 Overusing the Star Anise

 Be very careful not to add too many pieces of star anise or leave them in the pot for too long after cooking.
-This spice is potent and can easily make your dish taste like bitter medicine or licorice rather than the balanced beef pares we are aiming for.
+This spice is potent and can easily make your dish taste like bitter medicine or licorice rather than a balanced savory broth.
+Stick strictly to the recommended three pieces for a harmonious flavor.

 Skipping the Browning Step

-Now: the best table in town is the one you are sitting at.
-From my urban home to yours: savor every spoonful and share the love.
+From my urban home to yours, savor every spoonful and share the love.
 Happy cooking.

 What makes it different from regular stew?